-- Build upon the wisdom of our ancestors; - Build upon the patriots who came before us; and - Acquire and grow its mana as it strives to serve for the betterment of Hawaiians.
+- Build upon the patriots who came before us; and - Acquire and grow its mana as it strives to serve for the betterment of Hawaiians.

 Element 3: Statutory Basis

 OHA was established under the Hawai'i Constitution, article XII, section 5, with powers described in article XII, section 6.
 Hawai'i Revised Statutes (HRS) Chapter 10 provides that OHA is meant to address the needs of the Native Hawaiian people.